 The 'Leaning Tower' of Singapore

 Other European elements include pilasters with Doric capitals on the minaret tower and the lancet-shaped doorways, bays and windows.

-Over the years, due to its sandy foundation, the minaret has started to tilt toward the dome at about six degrees off centre.
+Over the years, due to its sandy foundation, the minaret has started to tilt towards the dome at about six degrees off centre.

-Preservation work has stopped any further tilting but the inclination is still visible, much to the delight of visitors who have dubbed it Singapore’s own version of ‘the leaning tower’.
+Preservation work has stopped any further tilting but the inclination is still visible, much to the delight of visitors, who have dubbed it Singapore’s own version of The Leaning Tower of Pisa.